Best Online Engineering Programs in Oregon (2026)

 How does Engineering pay in Oregon compare to other states?

-Oregon salaries are approximately 7.1% higher than the national average for engineering roles.
+Oregon offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Oregon a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Oregon?